HHousen/TransformerSum/README.md

-# TransformerExtSum
+# TransformerSum
-> A model to perform neural extractive summarization using machine learning transformer models and a tool to convert abstractive summarization datasets to the extractive task.
+> A model to perform neural summarization (extractive and abstractive) using machine learning transformer models and a tool to convert abstractive summarization datasets to the extractive task.

 ## Pre-trained Models